 Answered By Library Staff

-Last Updated: Jun 05, 2023 Views: 1066
+Last Updated: Jun 05, 2023 Views: 2093

-Typically, linking is an acceptable form of sharing information with others and is not seen as making a copy of the content; therefore, linking to sites is not seen as breaking copyright law.
+Typically, linking is an acceptable form of sharing information with others and is not seen as making a copy of the content; therefore, linking to sites/images/media urls is not seen as breaking copyright law.
 It is actually preferred that you link to an article, blog post, image, or etc. over downloading and uploading a file copy of the material to share with students.

 Please see this video for more information on linking to content in courses: